 The University Library

 The main Library provides you with a wide range of resources to support you with your studies, including printed and electronic books, journals and subject databases.
 These will all help you find research in your area.
-They also provide online resources about academic skills and work with Economics to provide input into modules on these.
-The Library is open 24 hours a day, 7 days a week.

 Here are a few quick tips to help you get started in the Library: